 Detailed information for 2018

-The survey compiles data on the number of registered apprentices taking in-class and/or on-the-job training in trades that are either Red Seal or non-Red Seal and where apprenticeship training is either compulsory or voluntary.
+The RAIS compiles data on the number of registered apprentices taking in-class and/or on-the-job training in trades that are either Red Seal or non-Red Seal and where apprenticeship training is either compulsory or voluntary.
 It also compiles data on the number of provincial and interprovincial certificates granted to apprentices or trade qualifiers (challengers).

 Data release - December 11, 2019

-The survey is sponsored by Employment and Social Development Canada (ESDC), who is the main user of the information in the analysis of labour force supply.
+The RAIS is sponsored by Employment and Social Development Canada (ESDC), who is the main user of the information in the analysis of labour force supply.
 The information is also made available to other federal and provincial departments and agencies, associations, non-government agencies and researchers.

-The survey collected aggregate data by trade programs from 1980 to 1990.
+The RAIS collected aggregate data by trade programs from 1980 to 1990.
 It included information on the number of new registrations, total registrations, leavers, completions and certificates granted.
 In 1991 individual record information on the apprentice began to be requested and additional information on gender and age was obtained.

-In 2008, the survey went through a redesign and several new data elements have been added and requested from the jurisdictions.
+In 2008, the RAIS went through a redesign and several new data elements have been added and requested from the jurisdictions.
 Some of the new data elements being requested relate to the number of technical and on-the-job hours completed by apprentices during their training.

 Reference period: Calendar year